Solving the mysteries of bioscience

 The Allen Discovery Centers interact—with each other, with the Allen Distinguished Investigators, and with the larger community—through a rich network of events and associations.
 Allen Discovery Center leaders and teams are essential members of our creative, passionate community of explorers.

-Allen Discovery Center for Cell Lineage Tracing at UW Medicine, Caltech, and University of Basel
+Allen Discovery Center for Cell Lineage Tracing at UW Medicine, Caltech, and the University of Basel

 The Allen Discovery Center for Multiscale, Systems Modeling of Macrophage Infection at Stanford University was announced in 2016 to drive progress in cutting-edge cell systems modeling to understand the complex multicellular basis of infectious disease.